• Skip to primary navigation

 Where do you get matcha?
 Most Asian food markets will have some, but I buy mine online.
 I made the mistake of buying ceremony grade matcha once which was incredibly expensive and way too subtle in flavor for this milkshake.
 Go for something that is light in color and culinary or latte grade.
 If all else fails, HomeGoods usually has some nice matcha on stock.

-I used my favorite vanilla ice cream (minus the cinnamon and peach crumble) that I adapted from Jeni's Splendid Ice Cream.
+I used my favorite vanilla ice cream.
 If you haven't bought it yet, I don't know what you are waiting for.
 This is the best ice cream book ever.
 Once you use this method of ice cream, you will never go back.
 I promise.
 Obviously, I think it is totally okay to use store-bought ice cream.
 I love store-bought ice cream.
 Ben & Jerry's and Breyer's rule my life!
 It's just I already had some homemade vanilla ice cream handy.

 A tasty and irresistible matcha green tea milkshake.
 I love to chill out with one of these (with extra whipped cream obvs) on a hot summer day